JanBeh/neumond/README.md

     `f` has terminated.
 If `f` was killed, this method returns `false`, otherwise returns `true` followed by `f`'s return values.

+The metatable for fiber handles is exported as `fiber.fiber_metatable`.
+The table `fiber.fiber_methods` can be extended to add methods to all fiber handles.

 ## Module `neumond.wait`